Fenzland/BetterJS/docs/global-constructors.md

-# accessible AsyncFunction, GeneratorFunction and AsyncGeneratorFunction
+# accessible AsyncFunction, GeneratorFunction, AsyncGeneratorFunction, Generator and AsyncGenerator

 BetterJS let you access AsyncFunction, GeneratorFunction, AsyncGeneratorFunction Generator and AsyncGenerator with global scope.